Mallows and allies

 In today’s herbal medicine, common marshmallow is used for treatment of cough, colds, flu, bronchitis, diabetes, skin problems, ulcers, and urinary tract inflammation.
 All parts of the plant are rich in mucilage, which heals soreness and inflammation.

-Originally, officinalis was derived from officina (‘workshop’, or ‘office’), and the suffix alis, which, together with a noun, forms an adjective, thus ‘made in a workshop’.
+The specific name is derived from the Latin officina (‘workshop’ or ‘office’), and the suffix alis, thus ‘made in a workshop’.
 However, in a botanical context, the word denotes plants species that were sold in pharmacies due to their medicinal properties.

 The island of Lolland is one of the few places in Denmark, where common marsh-mallow is fairly common.
 (Photos copyright © by Kaj Halberg)